anis-campos/fix-gcp-file-watcher/README.md

 FIX FILE WATCHER
 ===============

-This a simple fix to a unbearable default solution of google-cloud-sdk for the autoreload function of the `dev_appserver`.
+This a simple fix to the unbearable default solution of google-cloud-sdk for the autoreload function of the `dev_appserver`.
-Indeed google decided to default to a pooling thread that consistently uses tons of CPU to check of the files of the project have ben edited
+Indeed google decided to default to a pooling thread that consistently uses tons of CPU to check if the files of the project have been edited.

-So, to fi that, you just need to use this simple script, that will replace the default file_watcher implementation of the SDK, and replace it by a way more simpler version based on [watchdog](https://github.com/gorakhargosh/watchdog)
+So, to fix that, you just need to use this simple script, that will replace the default file_watcher implementation of the SDK, and replace it by a way more simpler version based on [watchdog](https://github.com/gorakhargosh/watchdog).
+The latest version of watchdog will be added to the google cloud dependencies, so no need to add it to you environment.

 HOW TO INSTALL
 -------------